6 Reasons Why Your Ingrown Toenail Keeps Coming Back

 1. You're trimming your nails incorrectly

 Your goal when trimming your nail is to trim either straight across with a nail clipper or with a very slight curve.
-File the corners with an emory board or glas file to smooth the edges.
+File the corners with an emery board or glass file to smooth the edges.

-Do not over round the corners of your nails, or trim your nails in a U or V shape.
+Do not over-round the corners of your nails, or trim your nails in a U or V shape.
 Also, do not trim your nails too short.
-These are surefire ways to set yourself up for an ingrown toenail.

 2. Your shoes are too tight